 Seasoning: Seasoning helps prevent rusting and makes the interior metal surface smooth.
 You can season lightweight cast iron items the same way as your heavy cast iron pans.
 Use a paper towel to rub a little flaxseed oil over the entire interior surface.
 Place the pan on the stovetop over medium heat or bake in the oven at 400 degrees for about an hour.
 Let the pan cool down and wipe with a dry paper towel.

 With regular seasoning, cast iron cookware will form a smooth naturally nonstick layer over time.
 You need to re-season the pan occasionally by wiping the interior surface with a thin coating of vegetable oil.

-Lightweight Enameled Cast Iron cookware
+Lightweight Enameled Cast Iron Cookware

-This cookware has a pre-seasoned cast iron interior and a colorful enamel exterior.
+This cookware has a cast iron interior and a colorful enamel exterior.
 Enameled exterior allows for easy cleanup and adds warm tones to the kitchen.

 Some brands have interior and exterior enamel coating.
-Such cookware is healthier to use for cooking purposes, as enamel finish prevents the iron from interacting with food.
+Such cookware is healthier to use for cooking purposes, as the enamel finish prevents the iron from interacting with food.
 These pans are easy to clean and there is no need for seasoning.